Interviewing for a remote job? Use these tips and tricks to make sure you're prepared.

 3. Seek privacy

-During your interview, you'll want an empty house.
-You don't want to risk becoming distracted or having someone walk in during the interview.
+During your remote job interviews, you'll want an empty house.
+You don't want to risk becoming distracted or having someone walk in during the virtual interviews.
 If you have kids, send them to a friend's house or hire a babysitter for a few hours.
 If you have pets, make sure they'll be quiet and well-behaved, or move them to another part of the house — unless you want your cat to walk across your computer.
 If you have a spouse or other family members, send them out for some errands.
-Whatever you do, you'll want to eliminate any distractions for a few hours so you can prepare for and complete the interview.
+Whatever you do, you'll want to eliminate any distractions for a few hours so you can prepare for and complete the online interview.

 4. Consider your clothes

 When doing a video interview, you'll want to dress just as you would for an in-person interview.
-However, you'll also want to consider what color you wear.
+However, you'll also want to consider what color you wear during your interview.
 Darker colors typically work best, whereas bright, bold colors or patterns tend to not translate as well through the computer.

 5. Practice, practice, practice